TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/Items.rst

     :Scope: Display  / Proc.
     :RenderType: all

     Contains the elements for the selector box unless the property :php:`foreign_table` or :php:`special` has been set in which case automated values are set in addition to any values listed in this array.

+    ..  versionchanged:: 13.0
+        Auto-registration of New content element wizard via TCA introduced.
+        If your extension supports both TYPO3 v12 and v13, keep the page TSconfig option :confval:`newContentElement.wizardItems <t3tsconfig:mod-wizards-newcontentelement-wizarditems>`
+        until dropping TYPO3 v12 support.

+    Items registered for the field :sql:`CType` of table :sql:`tt_content` get automatically added to the :guilabel:`New content element` wizard.
+Settings from the items property can be overridden via page TSconfig :confval:`newContentElement.wizardItems <t3tsconfig:mod-wizards-newcontentelement-wizarditems>`.

+    See also :ref:`Add content elements to the Content Element Wizard <t3coreapi:content-element-wizard>`.

     ..  deprecated:: 12.3

         Using the numerical indexes 0 - 4 is deprecated.
 Use the newly introduced keys.

     Each element in this array is in itself an associative array.